Ryan Oishi

 pinned to the window of Hawaii National Bank,

-or flying by on a Tacoma’s punny tail-gate
+or flying by on the freeway on a Tacoma’s punny tail-gate

 (humuhumu nukunuku watufaka–what unexpected poetry!).